 - A charcoal chimney starter makes easy work of a hot coal bed.

-- A good quality instant read thermometer like a Thermoworks MK4 Thermapen is a critical investment.
+- A good quality instant read thermometer like a Thermoworks Thermapen One is a critical investment.
 It will help determine when your meat is done and at the perfect temperature.

 - High heat welding gloves help in handling the chimney starter, hot grates, and will an important tool in your arsenal.